ICCB-Cologne/limetrack/README.md

 Accepted data is displayed as records in a filterable and searchable sample table.
 We aim to eliminate data inconsistencies caused by scattered excel spreadsheets.

+We are still working on a generalization of our application.
+However, at present, it is still necessary to adapt the code in many places according to the requirements of other projects.

 ## Prerequisites
 Docker, Knowledge of Django & Python